-Deck and backyard lighting can be more than torches and flood lights.
+When you’re on the hunt for backyard and deck lighting ideas for homes, try to think beyond torches and flood lights.
 Modern deck lighting offers a lot of options not only to fit in with your space but your style preferences, too.
 There are tons of options to consider, from post cap lights to hanging string lights.
 You’re sure to find something that will fit both your wants and your needs.

 Lanterns are low-hassle options that can be placed in a variety of ways.
 You can have hanging lanterns off the side of your house or a hook, ones that sit on your deck/patio table, or even ones that are large enough to stand alone on the deck itself.
 Because you can use LED flameless candles with most lanterns, they’re a popular ambient lighting option that’s low risk and versatile.
 They even have high-tech lanterns with bluetooth capabilities that can work as a light and a speaker.
 Whichever you choose, the cost of buying batteries will be much nicer than the cost of replacing a burned-down house.